Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Answer: 15 km/h.

-3) How much will be three times 40 and 5?
+3) How much is 40 and 5 three times?

 Answer: 4040405.

 4) Two men have 35 sheep.
 One has 9 more sheep than the other.
-How many sheep does each have?
+How many sheep does each person have?

 Answer: 13 and 22.